Center for Academic Writing

 Ronald Williams Library

-The Bursar's Office's primary responsibility is to manage the billing and collection of student accounts and Perkins portfolio loan risks, as well as the disbursement of student refunds.
-(See under the Bursar’s office: Health Insurance waivers and Parking waivers, Health Insurance, Automatic Payment, Student Billing Appeal Form, Accounts Receivable, Cashier, and Student Loans Department).
+Student Payment Services' primary responsibility is to manage the billing and collection of student accounts and Perkins portfolio loan risks, as well as the disbursement of student refunds.
+(See under Student Payment Services: Health Insurance waivers and Parking waivers, Health Insurance, Automatic Payment, Student Billing Appeal Form, Accounts Receivable, Cashier, and Student Loans Department).

 The Records Office is part of the Enrollment Services Office and is responsible for maintaining student academic records, preparing graduation evaluations, processing GI Bill benefits, and providing enrollment and degree verifications and transcripts.
 You may click on the below links for more information.
 (See under Records: Academic Standards, Concurrent Registration, Concurrent Registration Checklist, Declaration of Major, Degree Verification, Enrollment Verification, Grading Policy, Graduation Requirements, Re-Evaluation Request Form, Release of Information Pertaining to Students, Transcripts, and Veterans Benefits).